Hashir-Z/E-Medic/README.md

 # E-Medic
 E-Medic is a medical management system that is built using C#, and includes various functions that make the life of medical staff as well as paitents and doctors easier by providing an all in one system.

+PLEASE NOTE: In order to run the project successfully, make sure you add the nuget package "Syncfusion.Pdf.WinForms.19.1.0.65" for it to work properly!

 ## Patient-Oriented Features

 - Sign up portal with input data validation